CarlWebster/Parallels-RAS-V19.3-20.x-21.x-Doc-Script/RAS_Inventory_V4_0_Signed.txt

 #		Rename variable $RASFeatures to $RASHelpdesk
 #		Add variable $RASSupport
 #		Add retrieving Get-RASOverwriteSupportActions
-#		Change call to OutputRASFeatures to use two parameters: $RASHelpdesk and $RASSupport
+#		Change call to OutputRASAdminFeatures to use two parameters: $RASHelpdesk and $RASSupport
 #
 #	In Function ProcessConnection, add call to new LogonHours function
 #
 #	In Function ProcessScriptSetup, change how the RAS version is retrieved and put into variables
 #
 #	Merged functions OutputRASProxySettings and OutputRASMiscSettings into OutputRASSettings
+#
+#	Rename Function OutputRASNotifications to OutputRASNotificationHandlers
 #
 #	Updated for the PowerShell module changes in RAS 19.3 and later, 20 and later, and 21 and later
 #